 - If you’re using your phone as an alarm, change the dismiss button into a problem to solve.
 I’m not sure if all phones have this option but mine does and I take advantage of it.
 So every time my alarm rings it asks me some kind of question, which makes me read, think, and focus.

-- Commit to NO emails, social media, or answering text for the first hour of your day.
+- Commit to NO emails, social media, or answering texts for the first hour of your day.
 Give yourself this time because you will have the whole day to give to everyone else.
 You deserve this!

 02. BRIGHTEN UP MY SPACE